-The school's Staff Behaviour Policy/Code of Conduct sets out our expectations of staff and is signed by/available to all staff members.
+The school's Staff Code of Conduct sets out our expectations of staff and circulated amongst all staff members prior and is saved on the google drive (Staff Information Folder).
+It is then available to all staff members.

 Children who may be particularly vulnerable